vyomasystems-lab/challenges-rajesh0therascal/level2_design/README.md

 ## Verification Strategy

-To exercise all possible instructions using brute force and identify instructions causing errors.
+To exercise all possible instructions and identify instructions causing errors.

 ## Is the verification complete ?